CluedIn-io/CluedIn.Documentation/docs/050-preparation/110-clean.md

 This section covers the following areas:

-- [Creating a clean project](/preparation/clean/create-clean-project) – here you will discover different options that you can use to create a clean project.
+- [Creating a clean project](/preparation/clean/create-clean-project) – discover different options that you can use to create a clean project.

-- [Managing a clean project](/preparation/clean/manage-clean-project) – here you will learn how to work with a clean project, fix data issues, and prevent the same issues from happening again.
+- [Managing a clean project](/preparation/clean/manage-clean-project) – learn how to work with a clean project, fix data issues, and prevent the same issues from happening again.

-- [Reference information about clean projects](/preparation/clean/clean-reference) – here you will find information about clean project statuses and get an understanding of the clean project workflow.
+- [Reference information about clean projects](/preparation/clean/clean-reference) – find information about clean project statuses and get an understanding of the clean project workflow.